camunda-university-meetup/exercises/bpmn/events/message-events/README.md

 So far so good, but how can we trigger the event?
 In production, messages come, for example, from customers in the form of emails, which are processed by components of the backend.
 In our case we will simulate the customer request by an API call using [Postman](https://www.postman.com/downloads/).
 A documentation of the Message API from Camunda can be found [here](https://docs.camunda.org/manual/7.15/reference/rest/message/post-message/)

 ### Set up the communication
 Familiarize yourself with the [Message API](https://docs.camunda.org/manual/7.15/reference/rest/message/post-message/) and configure the Message event.
 You need to correlate the message to the process instance.
 This is done by using Correlation keys.
 In our case those keys could be the ordered product and a customer ID.
-Define the variables when the process is started and display them as readonly values in the "Check Product Availability"-task.
 As soon as the process engine receives the message about the succeeded payment, the content of the message is mapped to a process variable.
+When corellating a message the following variables can be set:
+- amount (string)
+- paymentType (String)

+Define the variables as readonly form fields in the "Deliver Product"-task.

 The payload of your POST-request should contain all the required information to do this.
 A sample payload looks like this:
 ```
 {